Photo courtesy of the National Archives and Records Administration.

 My dad used to tell me that affordable housing will always be a necessity.
 So if you can purchase real estate to rent out or turn an unused portion of your home, garage, or property into a rental unit, that is a great way to get more financially secure as well.

 5- Learn how to garden.
 The quality of American food is declining while prices are simultaneously rising.
 Learning how to garden and grow your own veggies and fruit are great skills to have at anytime, but especially during hard times.
-My next door neighbor has a great blog on gardening.
-It is called The Gardener’s Spot and is teaching me how to grow a garden this year.
 In addition, raising chickens for eggs and meat are also important skills.
 I love to watch documentaries on Netflix.
 Many of them are about how people live off of the land in Alaska and other wilderness areas.
 I’ve noticed that most everyone seems to raise chickens and turkeys.
 And figured out that it’s mainly because they give or are a great source of lean protein.
 Further, home-raised chickens don’t have the hormones that are in most store bought eggs and meat.

 7-Learn how to be frugal.
 There are so many ways to save money.
 Often we spend more just for convenience.
 Subscribe to my blog to learn more frugal and money saving tips.
 Don’t get overwhelmed if you feel like there is too much to learn.
-I am co-writing a book with a financial wiz.
-Once it is published I encourage you to read it.
+I co-wrote this book with a financial wiz.
 There are many step-by-step ways to becoming frugal if you aren’t sure how (or if you want to get better at it).
 There is a saying that I love, “By small and simple things are great things come to pass”.
 Saving a little here and there really does add up.
 The book I co-wrote talks in depth about this principal.

 8- Learn how to fix and repair things (AND teach your children).
 Growing up, I honestly thought we were poor.
 My dad and mom had very long lists of chores we had to get done each day.
 Saturdays were PROJECT days.
 We learned how to tile, hang sheet rock, perfatape, re-shingle a roof, fix plumbing problems, fix sprinklers, do laundry correctly, and many other skills.
 I thought we had to do all of these things ourselves because we were poor.
 I have since learned that my parents were teaching us vital life lessons and skills.
 These would enable us to fix things, be more self-sufficient, save money, and most of all, empower us with a life long and vital work ethic.
 Prepare your family by teaching them skills and making them learn how to work hard.